Medalion Rahimi

-Medalion Rahimi (born July 15, 1992) is an American actress of Iranian Muslim and Jewish descent.
+Medalion Rahimi (born July 15, 1992) is an American actress of Iranian and Jewish descent.
 She is known for playing Princess Isabella on the 2017 ABC Shonda Rhimes show Still Star-Crossed, Elody in the 2017 feature film Before I Fall, and Fatima on NCIS: Los Angeles, from 2019 to 2023.

+Early life

+Rahimi was born in Los Angeles to Iranian parents, her father a Muslim dentist, and her mother, a Jewish lawyer, learning that "Faith is universal.
+And it shouldn’t separate us, it should bring us closer together.
+We want peace in the Middle East!"
+She aspired to act since she was ten years-old.

 Career

 In 2014 and 2018 she had guest appearances on the CBS crime dramas NCIS and its spinoff NCIS: New Orleans.
 In 2019, she played the recurring role of Special Agent Fatima Namazi in the franchise's other spinoff, NCIS: Los Angeles.
 In February 2020, it was announced that she would be a regular on the show, beginning with season 11.